-The Funds may invest in A-Shares through a RQFII or QFII license from CSRC and an A-Shares quota from SAFE, the Shanghai-Hong Kong Stock Connect program or the Shenzhen-Hong Kong Stock Connect program, and other investment companies, including exchange-traded funds ("ETFs") advised by Krane and sub-advised by a licensed RQFII, that invest in A-Shares directly.
+The Funds may invest in A-Shares through a RQFII or QFII license from CSRC and an A-Shares quota from SAFE, the Shanghai-Hong Kong Stock Connect program or the Shenzhen-Hong Kong Stock Connect program, and other investment companies, including other exchange-traded funds ("ETFs") which may be advised or otherwise serviced by Krane.
 The Shanghai-Hong Kong Stock Connect and Shenzhen-Hong Kong Stock Connect programs are exceptions to Chinese law, which generally restricts restricting foreign investment in A Shares.
 These programs are novel.
 Chinese regulators may alter or eliminate these programs at any time.